Cidaas/cidaas-sdk-ios-v2/README.md

 ```

 #### TOTP
+You can configure passwordless login with an OTP that has to be valid only for a fixed duration.
 To use TOTP as a passwordless login, you need to configure TOTP physical verification first.

 #### Configure TOTP